 I think it’s a central reason I am so grateful for art: both making it and experiencing it.
 Art helps widen my capacity to experience the world.
 It helps me feel less alone in that inchoate sense of longing, that perpetual sense that there’s more going on than we can fully articulate, that perpetual sense of precious poignancy that is living in this world as a mortal being aware of our own awareness.

 If it does that for you too, I’m super glad we found each other.
 Let’s stay in touch.

 subscribe to my newsletter

-updates on art shows and writings, first dibs on art for sale, and nerdy musings on all things creativity, consciousness, and cultivating a practice.
+updates on yoga classes, art, and writings; occasional musings on all things creativity, consciousness, and cultivating a practice.